- Why would a civilization take up cosmic seeding?

 Q: How is it different from the Bible code and stuff?
 [Top]

-A: Yeah, it’s so irresistible for some people to draw the analogy with the Bible code here, suggesting that “if you look hard enough, you can find interesting patterns anywhere”.
-This analogy is irrelevant.
-First, in the case of the Bible code there is no scientific hypothesis to constrain/guide the data analysis (while bioSETI follows from the seeded-Earth hypothesis by Sagan, Crick & Orgel, and is constrained by general SETI/METI considerations).
-Second, this analogy is inappropriate statistically, because the Bible is millions of letters long; in contrast, the genetic code is just a few hundred bits, and there is only a handful of methods to uniquely partition the sets of codons and amino acids without referring to the actual mapping between them.
-It is one thing to find patterns in a million-letter book among thousands existing books written in one of the thousands known writing systems.
+A: Yeah, it’s so irresistible to draw this analogy here… “If you look hard enough, you can find interesting patterns anywhere”.
+Undeniably.
+Human brain is so good at apophenia.
+But this analogy is irrelevant.
+First, in the case of the Bible code there is no rational hypothesis to constrain/guide the data analysis – you can expect literally anything (arbitrary names, dates,…).
+Meanwhile, bioSETI follows from the seeded-Earth hypothesis by Sagan, Crick & Orgel, and is constrained by SETI/METI considerations – you should expect some of the universals of cultural codes (far from “any interesting patterns”).
+This alone provides quite strict guidelines (e.g., you are constrained to using nucleon numbers as the parameter with the highest Shannon entropy).
+Second, this analogy is inappropriate statistically, because the Bible is millions of letters long; in contrast, the genetic code is just a few hundred bits.
+(Even so, one might contend that there are zillions of ways to manipulate the genetic code.
+Again, this is irrelevant – it is not about random manipulations, and there is only a handful of non-random ways the genetic code table might be partitioned.
+In fact, one of them suggested itself to Gamow during the chase to crack the code back in the 50s, and another one was noticed by Rumer just after the code was cracked.)
+It is one thing to find patterns in a million-letter book among thousands existing books written with one of the thousands existing writing systems.
 It is something different to look at the only one “Rubik’s cube” existing on Earth to see that it happens to be “solved”, with all its “facets” containing a single “color”.

 Q: Might it count as evidence for God?
 [Top]